RezwanM/Speech-emotion-recognition-using-RNN/Step_1/README.md

 **Prerequisites**

+1. *Install Python 3.0 in your machine*: I recommend downloading Anaconda distribution for your machine (Windows/Mac) and installing it.
+See the following link https://www.anaconda.com/products/individual

-1. *Download the dataset into to your machine* : The table below gives a short summary of the dataset we will be using for this project.
+2. *Download the dataset in your machine*: The table below gives a short summary of the dataset we will be using for this project.

 | Corpus |  RAVDESS |
 | :--- | :--- |